voidcode/hottoapp/README.md

 You need to save course(.test + .md) in the /home/your-user/.howtoapp-courses/ folder

-Below you can see screenshots an running HowToApp on Ubuntu Desktop
+Below you can see screenshots an running HowToApp app

 ![CourseView](https://raw.githubusercontent.com/voidcode/howtoapp/master/PR/HowToApp_001.png)